ibm-cloud-docs/CDN/rules-and-naming-conventions.md

 {:note: .note}
 {:download: .download}

-# Rules and Naming Conventions
+# FAQs for Rules and Naming Conventions
 {: #rules-and-naming-conventions}

 ## What are the rules for the CDN Hostname?